PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 We have done some experiments to show the effect of these hyperparameters, and we log the best configuration for each algorithm in each environment.
 You can check it in the `omnisafe/configs/on_policy`.

 In experiments, we found that the `obs_normalize=True` always performs better than `obs_normalize=False` in on-policy algorithms.
-That means the reward would increase quicker if we normalize the observation.
+That means the reward would increase quicker while the safety constraint also maintained if we normalize the observation.
 So we set `obs_normalize=True` in almost all on-policy algorithms.

 Importantly, we found that the `reward_normalize=True` does not always perform better than `reward_normalize=False`, especially in the `SafetyHopperVelocity-v1` and `SafetyWalker2dVelocity` environments.